brendel-group/mission_db/docs/cli/README.md

 command to make changes to API KEYs

 ### `cli.py api-key add`
-Create a new API KEY
+Create a new API KEY\
+This is the only time the key itself is visible.

 Argumemts:
 - `--name` Name of the API KEY